postfalk/z80/README.md

 https://github.com/vdudouyt/

-Tested with XICOR 28C64.
+Tested with [XICOR 28C64] (https://www.jameco.com/Jameco/Products/ProdDS/74827.pdf).
 The python code below assumes this 8k by 8byte device.
 Change code accordingly for other devices or more flexible use.

 Example use: